Walking in Snowdonia

 Discover an incredibly diverse National Park on this self-guided walking holiday in Snowdonia (Eryri), including luggage transfers and stays at traditional guesthouses, where the welcome’s warm and the breakfasts set you up for a day of awe-inspiring walking.

-As the highest point in England and Wales, Mount Snowdon is certainly impressive, with a towering, cloud-piercing peak and views that can stretch as far as Ireland and the Isle of Man.
+As the highest point in England and Wales, Snowdon is certainly impressive, with a towering, cloud-piercing peak and views that can stretch as far as Ireland and the Isle of Man.
 However, what makes Snowdon – or Yr Wyddfa, as it’s known in Welsh – really special is its setting in the spectacular Snowdonia (Eryri) National Park.

 This beautiful corner of Wales has so much to offer, and a great deal more diversity than you might expect: as well as lofty mountains there are panoramic valleys, secluded lakes, and gushing waterfalls amid a remote and authentic landscape.
 Rivers rush through traditional stone-built villages huddled beneath peaks wrapped in early-morning mist, providing a serene backdrop, and soundtrack, to rewarding walks.